A person’s fingerprints may be identical

 key, in lines

-They found that the orientation of the ridges near the center of the print (the most prominent area of the print) explains much of this similarity, and that the pattern holds for all pairs of fingers of the same person.
+He found that the orientation of the ridges near the center of the print (the most prominent area of the print) explained much of this similarity, and that This pattern applies to all pairs of fingers of the same person,

 The model has been successfully tested with women of different genders and racial groups.

-“We hope this additional information can help us prioritize leads when there are multiple possibilities, exonerate innocent suspects, or even create new leads for unsolved cases,” Guo said in a statement from Columbia University. “
+“We hope this additional information Prioritizing leads may help When there are multiple possibilities, it can lead to the acquittal of innocent suspects or even generate new leads for unsolved cases,” Guo said in a statement from Columbia University.

 The researchers also emphasize that their discovery could improve the convenience and accessibility of digital authentication technologies.